Abraham Serfaty: Life and politics

-Exile and return
+Late life

 International pressure was enough in Serfaty's favor that he was finally released from prison in September 1991, but immediately exiled from Morocco and deprived of his Moroccan nationality on grounds that his father was Brazilian.
 He found a haven in France, with his wife, Christine Daure-Serfaty.
 From 1992 to 1995, Serfaty taught at the University of Paris-VIII, in the department of political sciences, on the theme of "identities and democracy in the Arab world".

 Eight years after his exile and two months after the death of King Hassan II, he was finally allowed by King Mohammed VI to return to Morocco in September 1999, and had his Moroccan citizenship restored.
 He then settled at Mohammedia with his wife Christine in a house made available to them, even receiving a monthly stipend.
 In the same year, he was appointed Advisor to the National Moroccan Office of Research and Oil Exploitation (Onarep).
 This nomination did not stop him for asking then Moroccan Prime Minister Abderrahmane Youssoufi to resign after attacks on the independent newspapers and magazines and restrictions of their rights and freedom of speech.
-Serfaty died in Marrakech, Morocco in November 2010.
+Serfaty died in Marrakesh, Morocco, on 18 November 2010, at the age of 84 in a clinic in Marrakesh.

 Abraham Serfaty was the co-author, with his wife Christine, of the book The Other's Memory (La Mémoire de l'Autre), published in 1993.